 Address9 Glacier Lily Way, Crested Butte, CO 81224, USA

-There are plenty of different ways to explore Crested Butte: rafting, jeep tours, fishing trips, hiking and even on zipline.
+There are plenty of different ways to explore Crested Butte: rafting, jeep tours, fishing trips, hiking, and even zip-line.
 This Crested Butte Zipline Tour spans five different lines united by various platforms, such as bridges and towers.
 It will keep you soaring high in the sky for up to two hours.
-Visitors can sign up for a zipline tour daily in the summer and then on weekend in the fall.
-Ask about the zipline and rafting combo if you want to explore Crested Butte from the air and the water.

 A good beginner-intermediate trail is the Lupine Trail.
-First, it's not far from town.
-Second, the view is amazing; per the name of the trail, it's lined by flowers.
-It has enough peaks and drops to be interesting but isn't too extreme.
-Best of all, it's open much of the year, boasting one of the longest riding seasons in the area.
+It's not far from town, and has enough peaks and drops to be interesting, but isn't too extreme.
+Best of all, the views are amazing as per the name of the trail; the route is lined by flowers.

 Crested Butte offers some popular, family-friendly summer concert series.
 There are the Alpenglow concerts, a free outdoor show on Monday evenings, and the Live From Mt.
 CB series, which brings free, live music to the base of the mountain.
 Bring a blanket and relax to music under the sky.
 Check the calendars for the musical line-up.

 If you want to see wildlife, you’re in luck.
 Crested Butte is known for its animal residents, especially elk and deer.
-You can also find an impressive bird population here.
+(You'll also find an impressive bird population.)

 The best time of year to spot elk is early fall when they’re most active as they try to prepare for the cold winter and the elk perform their famous bugling and mating ritual.
-A popular tourist activity is to listen to the elk bugle and see if you can catch a photo of them.
-From a distance.
-Stay your distance from wildlife.
-Don't be The Tourist who gets mauled for a silly selfie.
+One popular tourist activity is to listen to the elk bugle and try to catch a photo of them, but do keep your distance from wildlife.
+Don't be the tourist who gets mauled for a silly selfie.

-Be careful: Bears live here, too.
-If you run across one getting, definitely don't try to take a bear selfie.
+Warning: Bears live here, too.
+If you run across one, definitely don't try to take a photo.

-Montanya Distillers is a micro-distillery in Crested Butte.
-It's located at 9,000 feet above sea level.
-Although it’s not the highest distillery in the state (head to Breckenridge for that honor), the altitude does still affect the rum production, from distilling to aging.
-This rum is made in a traditional way by hand.
-Take a tour and taste it for yourself.
-If you’re lucky, you might catch live music during your visit.
+Montanya Distillers is a micro-distillery located at 9,000 feet above sea level.
+Although it’s not the highest distillery in the state (head to Breckenridge for that honor,) the altitude does still affect the handcrafted rum production, from distilling to aging.
+Take a tour and taste it for yourself, and if you’re lucky, you might catch live music during your visit.

 Address315 6th St, Crested Butte, CO 81224, USA

-Three Rivers Resort is one of our favorite places to stay near Crested Butte, in the tiny town of Almont.
-Here, you can stay in a cabin dating back to the 1800s, right close to the river.
-Go fishing, hiking, rafting, kayaking, horseback riding, on a zipline tour, four-wheel drive excursion or more, all in the pristine peacefulness of Colorado’s nature.
+Three Rivers Resort is near Crested Butte, located in the woods by the tiny town of Almont.
+You can bunk in a cabin dating back to the 1800s, right close to the river.
+All the cabins come with full kitchens, baths, and a grill for cooking out.
+Some have laundry and hot tubs.
+Activities include fishing, hiking, rafting, kayaking, horseback riding, four-wheel drive excursions, and more.

-The Gunnison National Forest couldn’t be closer.
-Make sure you pay it a visit.
-Fun fact: Teddy Roosevelt created this forest in 1905.
+The Gunnison National Forest couldn’t be closer, so make sure to pay a visit.
+Fun fact: Teddy Roosevelt created the forest in 1905.